geordi/misc_stuff/packages.md

 systemd-coredump linux-perf
 ```

-# Not n repos
+# Not in repos

 ```
-netron openscad-nightly
+netron openscad-nightly code
 ```